 A client wishing to assess a law practice's costs must lodge an application in the appropriate form, annexing the tax invoices or requests for payment received, and indicating any objections.
-A list of common objections is provided by on the Supreme Court Costs Assessment website.

 The Manager then sends the application to the law practice for response.
 The law practice has 21 days to respond.
 Upon receipt of this, or in default of any response from the law practice, the Manager refers the application to a costs assessor (clause 34 LPULAR).
 The procedure set out above in relation to practitioner/ client assessments is then undertaken.